drlz/spa-slxs-tester/readme.md

 ## What's this for

-The main reason for this repository is to test and commit the changes and tests for the proyect before translating them to the yeoman generator.
+The main reason for this repository is to test and commit the changes and tests for the project before moving all the changes into the yeoman generator.